 A halo setting is a type of composite setting where many small stones are combined to give the impression of a single larger stone.
 In the case of a halo, pave diamonds set in a “halo” encircle your center stone giving the impression of a larger center diamond.
 This is a great idea if you are looking to add some impact on a budget.
 This setting works for almost any shape stone, though the most popular cuts are round and cushion cut diamonds.
 Gaining in popularity are marquise halos and pear halos.

 There are many variations on halo settings including split-shank – where the band appears to split as it wraps around the finger, Falling edge – where the pave diamonds are angled into the side of the crown giving a more 3-dimensional appearance, and double halo which is where 2 rows of pave diamonds encircle your center stone.

 Want more halo inspiration?
 Visit some of my favorites:

-Tension Set / Bezel Settings
+Tension and Bezel Engagement Ring Settings

 Who wears this style: Modernists.
 Minimalists.
 Trailblazers.
 Thrill Seekers.

 In a tension setting the main diamond is not held in place by prongs, but instead by the pressure of the metal setting on the stone.
 A variety of different styles fall into this category including bezel settings, semi-bezels, and contemporary gravity-defying tension settings.

 On a practical note, bezel engagement ring settings are favored by professionals who work with their hands or are frequently putting on and removing gloves as the prong-less setting is less likely to catch on objects and provides a low profile setting.
 This makes them great style choice for doctors and nurses, dentists and hygienists, vets, teachers and more.

 Who wears this style: Nostalgics.
 Romantics.
 History Buffs.
 Tree Huggers.